chaiyiping/msteams-docs/msteams-platform/apps-in-teams-meetings/video-filters-for-meeting-apps.md

 ## Install the JavaScript SDK

-The [Microsoft Teams JavaScript SDK](https://www.npmjs.com/package/@microsoft/teams-js) is a JavaScript package published on [npm](https://www.npmjs.com/package/@microsoft/teams-js/v/2.0.0), and you can download through npm or Yarn.
+The [Microsoft Teams JavaScript SDK](https://www.npmjs.com/package/@microsoft/teams-js) is a JavaScript package published on [npm](https://www.npmjs.com/package/@microsoft/teams-js/v/2.0.0), and you can download through npm or yarn.

 ### npm